defold/doc/docs/en/shared/linux-faq.md

   $ ./Defold
   ```

-EDITOR - I can't create a new branch for my project on Linux.
+I can't create a new branch for my project on Linux.

 : Make sure that you have *libssl 0.9.8* installed on your machine.
 Some distributions come with a later version, but Defold needs version *0.9.8*.

-ENGINE - When I try to run my game on Linux, the engine doesn't start.
+When I try to run my game on Linux, the engine doesn't start.

 : Check the console output in the editor.
 If you get the following message: